Aaron Duran

 Aaron Duran (born 1976 in Susanville, California) is an American writer and media producer in Portland, Oregon, of Mexican and Italian descent.
-Duran currently hosts the weekly podcast Geek in the City Radio (FKA Film Fever Radio), with Denise Espinosa and Kabel Hashitani; serves as webmaster of GeekInTheCity.com, is an occasional guest on the daily podcast Funemployment Radio.com, and was a regular guest on the Cort and Fatboy Showsand The Rick Emerson Show.
+Duran currently hosts the weekly podcast Geek in the City Radio (FKA Film Fever Radio), with Denise Espinosa and Kabel Hashitani; serves as webmaster of GeekInTheCity.com, is an occasional guest on the daily podcast Funemployment Radio.com, and was a regular guest on the Cort and Fatboy Shows and The Rick Emerson Show.
 He also served as a producer for the paranormal talk show Ground Zero Radio with Clyde Lewis.

 Geek in the City

 Duran was a frequent caller to the Rick Emerson Show, while working for the city.
 Eventually, he acquired the nickname 'Geek in the City', which he latched onto and began to identify himself as.
 He began a geek orientated website soon after with the same moniker.
 In 2006, he connected with Scott Daly of Film Fever Radio, a local podcast and former Cable Access program, as a producer and co-host.
 Over the ensuing 3 years, the show expanded and began to try to move out of just review of films, but found the name as a hindrance.
 At which point, the show was rebranded Geek in the City: Radio.
 Over time more members of the Portland Geek Community began to contribute to the show, at one point reaching 8 regular hosts.
 Around 2015, several hosts began to step away, and Daly retired from the show.
 Duran enlisted the help of Kabel Hashitani to continue the show, whose acerbic wit was a welcome addition to the show.
 Portland newcomer Denise Espinosa also joined the show, and began a deep dive into the geek culture that she was interested in, but was only tangentially aware.